-Suddenly, my mind races back to any number of old western movies where the wounded cowboy bites down on a bullet while doc performs some off-camera surgical procedure with the aid of a red-hot Buck knife and a bottle of whiskey.
+Perhaps you recall the John Wayne movie where the wounded cowboy bites down on a bullet while doc performs some off-camera surgical procedure with the aid of a red-hot buck knife and a bottle of whiskey.

-Now, I’m not suggesting that getting socked with a big unexpected expense causes pain anywhere close to surgery without the benefit of anesthetic.
+Now I’m not suggesting that getting socked with a big unexpected expense causes pain anywhere close to surgery without the benefit of anesthetic.
 What I am saying is how we respond to financial challenges says a lot about our character.
-We can take cover and hide behind fear and denial or we can bite the bullet, face the problem head-on and do what we have to do.
+We can take cover, hide behind fear and denial, bite the bullet, face the problem head-on, and do what we must.

-Take the couple profiled on an early episode of The Oprah Winfrey Show.
+Take the couple profiled on an episode of The Oprah Winfrey Show.
 They bit the bullet when they sold their house and possessions and lived in their car for two years to get their finances straightened around.
-I don’t recall exactly how they worked this out—small details having to do with showers and running water escape me.
-However, their delight with having done such a difficult yet noble thing to get their lives back on track was compelling.
+I don’t recall precisely how they worked this out—small details about showers and running water escape me.
+However, their delight in having done such a difficult yet noble thing to get their lives back on track was compelling.

-The Sandoval family of New Jersey made the agonizing decision to bite the bullet for an entire school year.
-They moved their kids from an expensive private school to public so they could pull themselves from a financial hole.
+It’s been quite a few years since the Sandoval family of New Jersey made the agonizing decision to bite the bullet for an entire school year.
+They moved their kids from a pricey private school to public so they could pull themselves from a financial hole.
 Difficult?
 At first.
-But as they look back they see benefits they’d not anticipated.
-The very things they feared in the public school system turned out to improve their children’s education immeasurably.
-Now, debt-free they’ve decided to stick with the public schools.
+But as they looked back they saw benefits they’d not anticipated.
+The things they feared in the public school system improved their children’s education immeasurably.
+Once debt-free, they’ve decided to stick with the public schools.

 I chose to bite the bullet the day I sold my car to become a ride-sharing passenger.
 Believe me when I say this was painful.
-But the financial impact of no car payment, no insurance, no maintenance, no annual registration or smog-checks, no car washes, brake jobs or tire replacements eased the pain considerably.
+But the financial impact of no car payment, no insurance, no maintenance, no annual registration or smog checks, and no car washes, brake jobs, or tire replacements eased the pain considerably.

-For some, biting the bullet means canceling cable TV, taking a brown bag to work or opting for do-it-yourself manicures.
-It might mean cutting up the credit cards, firing the lawn guy, learning to cook or vacationing at home.
+For some, biting the bullet means canceling cable TV, taking a brown bag to work, or opting for do-it-yourself manicures.
+It might mean cutting up the credit cards, firing the lawn guy, learning to cook, vacationing at home.
 Or all of the above.

 When financial problems strike, it’s easy to run and hide.
-But it takes courage, commitment, and a can-do attitude to figure out a solution and to bite down on that bullet.
+But it takes courage, commitment, and a can-do attitude to find a solution and bite the bullet.